RavenousLegs

 First rays of sun on Dal Lake

-Dal lake glitters when the sun rises from the mountains and spreads its rays on the lake.
+Dal Lake glitters when the sun rises from the mountains, casting its rays across the lake.

 First rays of sun on Dal Lake, Kashmir